KentenRoth/100DaysOfCode/README.md

 Today was good.
 I cut my time a little short due to a headache.
 I am cutting back on the amount of soda I drink and I am really feeling the effects tonight.
 I was good most of the day, but as the day has been moving along I can feel my body wanting more.
 Tonight I finished off getting my tests finished for GET by id and DELETE by id on the book app.
 I need to write the PATCH and the PATCH tests tomorrow then the backend of the book app will be finished.
 Now I want to build the backend for my garden app.
 I hope I can knock out a huge portion of that tomorrow.
 After I get the garden app backend done I will move on to learn how to add login features and security.

 ---

+Day 50

+We are at the half way mark and I feel pretty good about what I have accomplished.
+I missed a few days along the way, but I am happy with the results for the most part.
+Today I finished off the parts I needed to get done on the book app.
+I ran into some issues with the testing.
+I am using the old version of expect so I couldn't find the documentation I need to get the test 100% how I wanted, but it is all working.
+I added the patch feature, but I did not start the backend for the garden app.
+I am not really sure how I am going to do it just yet.
+I am going to end up reworking the entire thing so I am not sure if I should start a whole new project or if I should start making changes in other branches.
+Tomorrow I will start on learning the login feature and how to add security to the projects.

+---